 - As a dendrometer, the device can monitor shrinkage/swelling and water use in a range of herbaceous and woody species.

-- Developed by researchers for researchers with broad applications in plant physiology, agriculture, ecology and many other fields.
+- Developed by researchers with broad applications in plant physiology, agriculture, ecology and many other fields.

 - Holes for attaching straps and custom mounting brackets